cdbieling/hello-world/README.md

-# hello-myworld formerly known as hello hello-world.
+# helo-myworld formerly known as hello hello-world.

 Okay, I should write something about myself